agalend/PaySmartly.Documentation/how-to-test.md

     - name -> you should fill first and last name
     - super rate -> fill the desired rate range, for example from 7 to 9
     - annual salary -> fill the desired salary range, for example from 60050 to 12000
-- then you should fill the 2 search inputs
 - then you should click on Request Data button
 - finally bellow table will be populated, if any records exist: